Previous Section Back to Table of Contents Lords Hansard Home Page

 Free initial advice and information on residential leasehold law and the rights available is therefore made available through the Leasehold Advisory Service (LEASE), which also seeks to increase wider public awareness where possible.

-In 2011-12, LEASE dealt with over 40,000 individual enquiries.
+In 2011-12, LEASE dealt with over 40,000 individual inquiries.
 In addition, over 693,000 visits were made to the LEASE website, and over 547,000 of LEASE's guidance booklets and 491,000 of its frequently asked questions were downloaded from the LEASE website.

 Landlords and managing agents are also required by law to provide leaseholders with a prescribed summary of their rights and obligations, when demanding service charges or administration charges from them.